John Askey: Shrewsbury Town

 On 1 June 2018, Askey succeeded Paul Hurst as manager of League One club Shrewsbury Town.
-Signing a three-year contract, he said that "My hopes are to get Shrewsbury promoted.
+Signing a three-year contract, he said "My hopes are to get Shrewsbury promoted.
 Whether that will be next season, or in another year or two, you've got to aim high".
 He appointed John Filan, whom he had previously worked with at Macclesfield, as his assistant, whilst retaining the services of goalkeeping coach Danny Coyne and physiotherapist Chris Skitt as his backroom staff.
 He was dismissed on 12 November 2018 following a 1–1 draw with non-League Salford City in the FA Cup first round; he had won just five of his 21 matches in charge and left the club 18th in League One.